-If you made any payments in 2014 that would require you to file any Forms 1099, check the "Yes" box.
+If you made any payments in 2017 that would require you to file any Forms 1099, check the "Yes" box.
 Otherwise, check the "No" box.
-See the 2014 General Instructions for Certain Information Returns if you are unsure whether you were required to file any Forms 1099.
+See the 2017 General Instructions for Certain Information Returns if you are unsure whether you were required to file any Forms 1099.
 Also see the separate instructions for each Form 1099.

-1099-MISC if you paid at least \$600 in rents, services, prizes, medical and health care payments, and other income payments.
-The Guide to Information Returns in the 2014 General Instructions for Certain Information Returns has more information, including the due dates for the various information returns.
-You can find more information http://www.irs.gov/uac/Generalat Instructions-for-Certain-Information-Returns.
+Generally, you must file Form 1099-MISC if you paid at least \$600 in rents, services, prizes, medical and health care payments, and other income payments.
+The Guide to Information Returns in the 2017 General Instructions for Certain Information Returns has more information, including the due dates for the various information returns.
+You can find more information at IRS.gov/Form1099.